MaxIsayev/Max_Long_Term_Global_Project_1/README.md

   * inner world
   * games + literature (books, comics and others) that inspired
   * Creating my own story
-The plot was used for drawings on a graphics program (Corel Draw (2003), trial versions), fictional characters were drawn
+The plot was used for drawings on a graphics program (Corel Draw (2003, trial versions)), some fictional characters were drawn

-The plot is a fictional future in chronological order 5 main parts:
+The plot is a fictional future in chronological order.

+5 main parts:
  1) 2024 - 2114 - S.T.A.L.K.E.R. - Zone (Anomalous Barrier) and mutants
  2) 2115 - 2499 - “The Rise of the Planet of Wolves and Dogs” or the development of super-canids